Hosting an Event

-National events (also known as national ranking events) are events that have been sanctioned by Orienteering USA.
+National events (also known as national ranking events or NRE’s) are events that have been sanctioned by Orienteering USA.
 Such sanctioned events are expected to meet the highest quality standards in event and course organization.
 An event which has been sanctioned will provide ranking points for the competitors and, as a result, tends to draw a larger, more competitive crowd than a local event.
 All Orienteering USA Championship events must be sanctioned national events.

 All national events must follow the rules of competition.

 - Sanctioning Request Form

 - Online Waiver

 - Sample Safety Plan

 Third Party Organizers